Lionel Aldridge

-Lionel Aldridge (February 14, 1941 – February 12, 1998) was an American professional football player, a defensive end in the National Football League for 11 seasons with the Green Bay Packers and San Diego Chargers.
+Lionel Aldridge (February 14, 1941 – February 12, 1998) was an American professional football player who was a defensive end in the National Football League (NFL) for 11 seasons with the Green Bay Packers and San Diego Chargers.
+He played college football for the Utah State Aggies.

-Early years
+Early life

 Born in Evergreen, Louisiana, Aldridge was raised by his sharecropper grandparents.
 After his grandfather's death when Aldridge was 15, he was sent to live with a steelworker uncle in Northern California and played high school football at Pittsburg High School.
 He earned an athletic scholarship and played college football at Utah State University in Logan, Utah and was co-captain of the team and an All-Skyline Conference tackle.

 NFL career

 Aldridge was selected in the fourth round of the 1963 NFL draft, 54th overall, by the two-time defending NFL champion Green Bay Packers.
 One of the few rookies to start for head coach Vince Lombardi, he enjoyed an 11-year NFL career.
 As a Packer, he played a role in their unprecedented three straight NFL Championships (1965-66-67) and victories in Super Bowls I and II.
 Traded to the San Diego Chargers, Aldridge played two seasons in San Diego before retiring from professional football in 1973.
+He was inducted into the Green Bay Packers Hall of Fame in 1988.